Q&A with Jess Blewitt: The skier who found success in mountain biking

 What was it like being in MIQ with broken bones

-All my main injuries – clavicle and the femur that were broken – had been surgically repaired in the hospital in the USA.
+All my main injuries – clavicle and the femur that were broken – had been surgically repaired in the hospital in the US.
 Mobility was the biggest problem.

 Most people who fall off a bike will be a little hesitant about riding fast and the next time they're on a bike do you get the "yips' after a big crash.